 Stop the Presses!
 The New York Newspaper History Tour

-Trace the turbulent history of newspapers in New York on this live virtual experience
+Trace the turbulent history of newspapers in New York

 It is impossible to tell the story of New York City without telling the story of its newspapers, which have been chronicling and shaping the rise of Gotham almost from the city’s founding.
 In fact, the first newspaper in the city begins publishing in 1725, 60 years after New York became a British Colony, and 64 years before the First Amendment guaranteed the right to a free press.